sabeydeedaya/docs/src/pages/apps/mparticle-android-v5.md

             </intent-filter>
   ```

-- Add the following intent filter for the Branch app.link domains to your Android manifest
+- Add the following intent filter for the Branch `app.link` domains to the `LauncherActivity` in your Android manifest
   ```
   <!-- Branch App Links (optional) -->
             <intent-filter android:autoVerify="true">